-

 More information:

-If you're at tourist attractions, shopping malls and other public places, check the specific dress codes.
+There are conservative codes of dress and behaviour in Qatar.
+Visitors must cover their shoulders and knees when visiting public places like museums and other government buildings.
+If you plan to visit tourist attractions, shopping malls and other public places, check the specific dress codes.
 Look for details on display at the venues or on their websites.
 Take care not to offend.
 If in doubt, seek local advice.

 The Islamic holy month of Ramadan is observed in Qatar.
 Respect religious and cultural customs and laws during this time.